SRGSSR/pillarbox-apple/docs/DEVELOPMENT_SETUP.md

 ## Unit tests

 Unit tests are provided with the Pillarbox package.
+Since Apple players [cannot play local manifests](https://developer.apple.com/forums/thread/69357?answerId=202051022#202051022 ) we are using Python to run a simple [web server](https://docs.python.org/3/library/http.server.html) serving various test streams from a local directory.

+### Remark

+The web server is started when `make setup` is run and remains up and running afterwards.
+If unit tests fail please run this command again and ensure the server is serving streams correctly at `http://localhost:8000`.

 ## Makefile